mlauter/hacker_school_progress/progress.md

 * make a game
 * make a chat program
 * more algorithms/job interview/take home assignment practice

+# Aug 29-30
+* successfully installed and used air conditioner remote control
+* figured out how to use git rebase -i to squash commits and make a nice looking commit history
+* made bpython pull request

 # Aug 28
 * successfully installed pygame